Cold Steel 4-MAX Scout Review

 Outdoor food prep may not be an area most people consider when shopping for a hard use knife, but it seems to me the type of person who needs a hard use knife is also probably the type of person who likes to camp.

 The are a few features that make the 4MAX Scout less than ideal for camping food prep.
-The aggressive finger choil gets in the way of a good rock-chop for consistent chopping and the thickness of the blade does hurt it’s slicing ability a bit from a food prep stand point.
-However the fat belly and high flat grind of the blade mitigate some of the knife’s shortcomings.
-Overall the 4MAX Scout performed fairly well at helping us prepare a camp fire meal considering it is not a food prep specialized knife.
+The aggressive finger choil gets in the way of a good rock-chop for consistent chopping and the thickness of the blade does hurt it’s slicing ability a bit from a food prep standpoint.
+However, the fat belly and high flat grind of the blade mitigate some of the knife’s shortcomings.
+Overall, the 4MAX Scout performed fairly well at helping us prepare a campfire meal considering it is not a camping chef knife.

 Overall Toughness